 Most current word processors have a feature that lets you see the changes you’ve made.
 This is incredibly useful because it allows you and your colleagues to easily visualize edits.

 Moreover, these tools often let you or other users accept or reject changes with a few clicks versus retyping a sentence or paragraph.
 Also, using a change tracker makes comparing versions simply.

 To turn on change tracking in later versions of Microsoft Word, go click “Review” on the toolbar and then click the “Track Changes” button underneath.

 On Google Docs, click on the underlined text near “Help” that says “Last edit was…”.
 This will show you previous versions of the document.
 This has the advantage of letting you quickly roll back to earlier versions of the document.

-Step 3: Turn on your spelling and grammar correction tool of choice.
+Step 3: Turn on your spelling and grammar correction tool of choice

-When it comes to medical editing services, A good proofreading or spellchecking tool is indispensable and can save you and your colleagues hours of time.
+A good proofreading or spellchecking tool is indispensable and can save you and your colleagues hours of time.
 Most word processors include a built-in spellchecker, and some have a grammar tool.
 On google docs, you can find the spelling and grammar options under “Tools” on the toolbar.